Supporting equitable and timely access to

 New Zealand has an aging population, and with the ongoing impact of the pandemic and nursing shortage on already stretched resources in the sector, change isn’t an option, it’s an imperative.

-The NZACA is calling on the Government and the newly established health authorities to address these issues of equity and access as a matter of priority, to ensure that there is a nationally standardised process and criteria for determining eligibility for ARC that is used, and responded to, in a consistent way across every region in New Zealand.
+The ACA is calling on the Government and the newly established health authorities to address these issues of equity and access as a matter of priority, to ensure that there is a nationally standardised process and criteria for determining eligibility for ARC that is used, and responded to, in a consistent way across every region in New Zealand.
 Our older people deserve nothing less.

 Supporting equitable and timely access to aged residential care - Report